mtcbamalam/HealthChecker/docs/Checks/SecuritySettings/CertificateCheck.md

 - SAN Certificate
 - Namespaces

-We also perfom the following checks:
+We also perform the following checks:

 - Certificate Lifetime check:
 We display a green information, if the certificate is valid for 60 or more days.